BloomTech-Labs/labs9-workout-tracker/server/README.md

 GET `/api/user/all`

-- Gets a list of all users (testing purposes)
+- Gets a list of all users and user settings (testing purposes)
-- Response is an array with user objects
+- Response is an array of user Objects

 ```
 users : [